 93 Albert St

-Run by European expats, this tapas bar’s charming little sidewalk patio overlooks Old Market Square putting you in the center of all the action.
+This tapas bar’s charming little sidewalk patio overlooks Old Market Square putting you in the center of all the action.
 Its menu of small plates is paired with an expertly curated wine list and the most expansive lineup of Belgian Beers in Winnipeg.

 137 Bannatyne Ave

 Go for the authentic Argentinean cheese-stuffed pizza, stay for the malbec and ample shade provided by the towering trees.
-Daily empanada specials also make it a great spot to enjoy a patio meal and make it back to the office before the lunch hour is up.
+Daily empanada and sandwich specials also make it a great spot to enjoy a patio meal and make it back to the office before the lunch hour is up.

 171 McDermot Ave